 PEOPLES GAS THROOP STREET FORMER MGPEPA ID# ILN000510194

-The Throop Street Station former Manufactured Gas Plant (MGP) site is located at the intersection of South Throop Street, South Eleanor Street, and West 25th Street in Chicago, Cook County, Illinois.
-The site encompasses approximately 15.5 acres and is bounded to the north by the South Branch of the Chicago River, to the south by South Eleanor Street and West 25th Street, to the west by Loomis Street, and to the east by Commonwealth Edison property.
-The western portion of the site was part of the former South Station MGP site but is included in the site because of the common ownership and use.
+The 15.5 acre Throop Street Station former Manufactured Gas Plant (MGP) site is located at the intersection of South Throop Street, South Eleanor Street, and West 25th Street in Chicago, Cook County, Illinois.
+The site is bounded to the north by the South Branch of the Chicago River, to the south by South Eleanor Street and West 25th Street, to the west by Loomis Street, and to the east by Commonwealth Edison property.
+The western portion of the site was part of the former South Station MGP site but is included in the Throop site because of the common ownership and use.

 Land use near the site is predominantly industrial and residential.
 The site is currently owned by Brandenburg Demolition, Inc. (Brandenburg) and is used as a storage yard for equipment and debris.
 Office buildings, tractor trailers, cranes, construction material, and debris associated with the demolition company are located on-site.
 Much of the site is covered in crushed rock and gravel.
 Although environmental conditions at the site have not been thoroughly investigated, surface staining has been observed; this staining may be associated with Brandenburg’s operations or with the previous MGP operations.

-The Throop Street Station site is being addressed under EPA's Superfund Alternative Sites program.
+The Throop Street Station site is being addressed under EPA's Superfund Alternative (SA) site program.

 The Throop Street Station MGP site is being addressed through potentially responsible party (PRP) actions under federal and state oversight.